What is a drawdown pension? Retirement income explained

 The main thing to remember about drawdown is that your pension pot is of a limited size.
 So unlike an annuity (which pays a guaranteed income for life), a drawdown scheme can run out of money.

 Your pension pot can also lose value.
 The pot remains invested in the stock market, so if the market performs badly, it can shrink even if you don’t take any income.
-Also, the more money you take out, the harder it is for the pot to grow again.
-Drawdown funds can therefore shrink at a faster and faster rate, making it hard to judge how long they will last.
+Also, taking money out during a period of low performance makes it much harder for the pot to grow again.
+Drawdown funds can therefore shrink much faster than expected if the market performs poorly.
+This makes it hard to judge how long they will last, or how much income you can safely take.
+It is perfectly possible for drawdown to under-perform annuities.

 Finally, because of such risks, a drawdown scheme needs ongoing attention from you and/or your financial adviser – unlike an annuity, which takes care of itself once it’s set up.